rubrickyard/old_rubrickyard.github.io/index.md

     by the 1963 letter by Bernard K. Forscher titled “<a href="https://science.sciencemag.org/content/142/3590/339.1"><span style="text-decoration: underline;">Chaos in the </span><em><span style="text-decoration:
-    underline;">Brickyard</span></em></a>” that warns the scientific and tech community against drawing in a sea of disconnected/incoherent facts and tools i.e. <em>bricks</em>
+    underline;">Brickyard</span></em></a>” that warns the scientific and tech community against drawing in a sea of disconnected facts and tools i.e. <em>bricks</em>
     without understanding their interconnections.'
   media:
     image: "/uploads/2021/02/24/untitlednarrow.png"